Azukiro/PVZGot/README.md

 ## Lessons Learned

-- How to link all class between each other it was your first POO project.
+- How to link all class between each other, it was our first POO project.
-- How to build a solid app architecture with MVC.
+- How to build a solid app architecture with MVC model.

 ## Deployment

-You can put the project on Eclipse and just build it.
+You can put the project on Eclipse and build it with the right dependencies.

 ## Appendix